CpS209-Team1/project-repo/README.md

 5. Complete all five levels to win the game!

 # Work Completed
-All Beta features have been implemented.
+All Alpha and Beta features have been implemented.
 # Known Issues
 Time does not continue from previous time if loaded in but instead resets.